fastenhealth/policy/source/sections/24-hipaa_mapping_to_datica_controls.md

 # 24. HIPAA Mappings to Luma Controls

-Below is a list of HIPAA Safeguards and Requirements and the Datica controls in place to meet those.
+Below is a list of HIPAA Safeguards and Requirements and the Luma controls in place to meet those.

 | **Administrative Controls** HIPAA Rule | Luma Control
 --- | ---